Anonymous390/MapTest/README.md

 You must give the input of the of the coordinates in the file as follows:

-1. There must be a route no or the name of the place in the first cell
+1. There must be a route no or the name of the place in the first row

-2. And the coordinates in the second cell
+2. And the coordinates in the second row

 3. And then make sure to save it as a csv file by using the "save as" option in excel